polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ```

 Notice you can actually follow the path the Hyperlambda executor took during execution of your code if you use the
-_"Eval"_ menu item, since the result it produces would resemble the following.
+_"Eval"_ menu item, since the result it produces for the above code will resemble the following.

 ```
 .foo1:bar